Image by bellergy on Pixabay

 We are still experiencing some last-minute changes and service failures from the shipping lines including:

 - rejection of bookings due to lack of space, loading dates or suspension of service lanes

-- cancellation of booked space due to changing ship schedules, lack of haulage, empty containers or port capacity
+- cancellation or postponement of booked space due to changing ship schedules, lack of haulage, empty containers or port capacity

 - changing of routes/transit time